 The concept of “acquisition debt” can also extend to “substantially improving” a home, according to financial blogger Michael Kitces.
 He emphasizes that under the government’s definition, the type of loan doesn’t matter — it’s all about how you use it.

 You can take out a traditional home equity line of credit (HELOC) to pay off credit card debt or supplement an investment portfolio, which counts as non-deductible home equity debt.
 Or you can take out a HELOC to improve your home, which counts as a deduction.

 Additionally, even if you have the deductible kind of debt, the rules have tightened: Beginning December 15, the interest deduction is limited to $750,000 of debt, down from the previous cap of $1 million.
 Loans taken out before that date still retain the old limit, however.

 Other reverse mortgage tax considerations

-Of course, everyone’s tax picture is different, and if you have any questions about your particular situation, consult a certified public accountant before making any major financial moves that could affect your tax picture going forward.
-And of course, one of our knowledgeable reverse mortgage professionals can always help you navigate the process of taking out a reverse mortgage loan.
+Of course, everyone’s tax picture is different.
+If you have any questions about your particular situation, consult a certified public accountant before making any major financial moves that could affect your tax picture going forward.
+And, of course, one of our knowledgeable reverse mortgage professionals can always help you navigate the process of taking out a reverse mortgage loan.